President Biden says Jimmy Carter asked him to give his eulogy

 Former President Jimmy Carter has asked President Biden to deliver a eulogy upon his death, Biden said Monday.

-Biden made the remarks to a few dozen attendees at a Democratic National Committee fundraiser in Rancho Santa Fe, Calif.
+Biden made the remarks to a few dozen attendees at a Democratic National Committee fundraiser in Rancho Santa Fe, Calif., as he discussed progress in cancer research.

 "He asked me to do his eulogy," Biden said, before appearing to catch himself and adding, "excuse me, I shouldn't say that."